IlyaMatsuev/Apex-WebSocket-Client/README.md

 Second is for creating a new configured scratch org.

 ```
-./scripts/pkg-from-scratch.sh <devhub_username_or_alias> <new_scratch_org__alias>
+./scripts/pkg-from-scratch.sh <devhub_username_or_alias> <new_scratch_org_alias>
 ```

 ## Configuration

 The library can be used as it is without any additional configuration, or it can be used with your own server running (which is recommended).
-For more details about how to run your own server instance [visit page](src/ws-dispatcher).
+For more details about how to run your server instance visit [this page](src/ws-dispatcher).

-Also, don't forget to assign the `ApexWSClientUser` permission set to the necessary users and update `WSDispatcherSetting__c` custom settings.
+Also, don't forget to assign the `ApexWSClientUser` permission set to the necessary users and update the [`WSDispatcherSetting__c`](docs/README.md#wsdispatchersettingc) custom settings.

-[comment]: # 'TODO: Add link to the WSDispatcherSetting documentation'

 ## Documentation

 For more detailed information about the content of the repository and sfdx package, please visit [docs folder](docs).

-Deployment of the external server is described [here](src/ws-dispatcher).

 ## Questions